 However, as the Government website quite rightly states, “No one expects parents to act as teachers or childcare providers… Or to be able to provide all the activities that a nursery might.”
 But, if we can find a gentle way to get them excited about the world, nudge their development along, and give you chance drink an actual hot cup of tea – then I reckon the days will tick along a little quicker as a result.

 (And for full disclosure, I have a 4 year old who goes to preschool 15 hours a week and HATES organised fun and a 2 year old who can only operate with a snack in one hand and creates as much mess as a feral cat in a butchers.)
+There’s some cracking ideas for 2 year olds here too.

 So what do you really need to get going?
 Well, some sort of resources, a scrap of a plan, some vague sense of structure, and the flexibility to troubleshoot when things to awry…